This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- Add the olive oil to a large skillet over medium-high heat and saute the broccoli until it's fork tender, stirring often, about 8 to 10 minutes.
+- Preheat the oven to 350ºF and grease a 9-inch pie plate with cooking spray.
+Add the olive oil to a large skillet over medium-high heat, then sauté the broccoli until fork-tender, stirring often, about 8 to 10 minutes.

 - In a blender, combine the eggs, cottage cheese, salt, and pepper.
 Secure the lid and blend until smooth.
 Stop and scrape down the sides to make sure everything is blended evenly.